Pandappuccino/sdv-npc-aelin/README.md

 * 4+ Hearts and Minecarts repaired: Energizing Tonic (2 Kale, 1 Carrot, 1 Honey; restores 250 energy and grants Speed +2 for 2 in-game hours)
 * 8+ Hearts and Bus Repaired: Sunshine Tonic (3 Strawberry, 3 Summer Spangle, 1 Honey; restores 200 energy and grants Farming and Foraging +3 for 2 in-game hours)
 * 10+ Hearts and Greenhouse Unlocked: Ancient Tonic (3 Ancient Fruit, 3 Sweet Gem Berry, 3 Honey; fully restores HP and energy, grants +1 to all skills for the entire day)

 If the player ends up buying a Joja Membership, thus removing Aelin from the save, these recipes will instead be available to buy from Harvey at the clinic.

 ## Mod Compatibilities
 This mod contains compatibility for the following mods:
 * Alchemistry: Aelin has dedicated gift tastes--and responses--for the forage and items introduced through Alchemistry.
+* Ancient Crops: Aelin has dedicated gift tastes for the crops introduced through Ancient Crops.
 * Eugene (Custom NPC): Eugene and Aelin have two events together.
 Eugene also has a quest chain relating to Aelin.
 * Lucikiel (King's Raid NPC): Lucikiel and Aelin have an event together.
+* Pelican Valley Lofts (NPC Apartments): Aelin can move into an apartment after a certain event.
+By default, he is on Floor 2, Room B.